Composite doors are the newest and most popular choice of doors for use in homes and commercial properties.

 Problems include warping, bending, the need for regular painting and maintenance to combat wear and tear and so on.

-The aim is to create a door using a selection of materials, each chosen to improve appearance, durability and performance.
+The aim is to create a door using various materials, each chosen to improve appearance, durability and performance.

 They are bonded together to make a composite of several materials such as a hardwood timber core, a PVCu subframe, polyurethane foam and glass-reinforced plastic.

 Each material is chosen for its beneficial properties and, when fused, can create a sturdy, durable door with great aesthetic appeal.

 Composite doors have many advantages over single material doors.
 By combining different materials to address specific problems, composite doors cover all the requirements for a quality external door.